 Scot Garg is a Consultant Cardiologist with a practice focussed on all aspects of cardiology, with a specialist interest in the investigation and management of chest pain.
 He has performed in excess of 5000 heart X-ray procedures and >2000 coronary stent procedures (coronary angioplasty).
 He prides himself on timely and through clinical assessment, investigations and treatment as evidenced by his reviews (via Doctify).

-Between 2008 and 2010 he worked with Prof Patrick Serruys at the Thoraxcentre, Rotterdam, The Netherlands, undertaking research in new coronary stents and in the risk stratification of patients treated by PCI.
-His PhD thesis entitled, ‘Risk Stratification in Patients Undergoing Percutaneous Coronary Revascularisation’ was awarded by the Erasmus University, Rotterdam in 2011 with a cum laude judicium.
-His research work has resulted in the publication of over 100 papers in peer reviewed journals, together with numerous presentations at national and international meetings.
+Dr. Garg graduated from the University of Manchester in 1999 and completed his higher specialist training in cardiology and coronary angioplasty from the Yorkshire Deanery in 2008.
+Between 2008 and 2010 he worked with Prof Patrick Serruys at the world-renowned Thoraxcentre, Rotterdam, The Netherlands, undertaking research in new coronary stents and in the risk stratification of patients treated by angioplasty.
+His PhD thesis entitled, ‘Risk Stratification in Patients Undergoing Percutaneous Coronary Revascularisation’ was awarded cum laude by the Erasmus University, Rotterdam in 2011.
+His research work continues and has resulted in the publication of over 145 (>25 in 2020) papers in peer reviewed journals, together with numerous presentations at national and international meetings.
 He remains a peer reviewer for numerous cardiology journals.

 In 2010 he undertook a Fellowship at the University Hospital of North Midlands, allowing intensive experience in all aspects of coronary angioplasty.
 He started his current post as Consultant Interventional Cardiologist at East Lancashire Hospitals NHS Trust in May 2011.